 Honors and Awards

 - DOE Hydrogen and Fuel Cells Program R&D Award “for outstanding leadership and technical contribution to hydrogen safety and risk assessment” in Safety, Codes, and Standards, June, 2016

 - Sandia National Laboratories’ Public Good Innovator Award for HyRAM 1.0, May 2016

 - Robert Schefer Memorial Best Paper Award,“HyRAM: A methodology and toolkit for Quantitative Risk Assessment of Hydrogen Systems,” International Conference on Hydrogen Safety (ICHS), Tokyo, Japan, October, 2015

-- George Apostolakis Fellowship Award “in recognition of early career accomplishments and contributions to the field of Probabilistic Safety Assessment,” International Association for Probabilistic Safety Assessment and Management (IAPSAM), Helsinki, Finland, 2012
+- George Apostolakis Early Career Fellowship Award “in recognition of early career accomplishments and contributions to the field of Probabilistic Safety Assessment,” International Association for Probabilistic Safety Assessment and Management (IAPSAM), Helsinki, Finland, 2012

-- Editorial Board, Reliability Engineering \& System Safety
+- Editorial Board, Reliability Engineering & System Safety, 2020 - present

 - Board of Trustees, National Atomic Museum Foundation, Albuquerque, NM, 2016 - present